 The value of the debt securities may increase or decrease as a result of the following: market fluctuations, increases in interest rates, inability of issuers to repay principal and interest or illiquidity in the debt securities markets; the risk of low rates of return due to reinvestment of securities during periods of falling interest rates or repayment by issuers with higher coupon or interest rates; and/or the risk of low income due to falling interest rates.
-To the extent that interest rates rise, certain underlying obligations may be paid off substantially slower than originally anticipated and the value of those securities may fall sharply.
+To the extent that interest rates rise, certain underlying obligations may be paid off substantially more slowly than originally anticipated and the value of those securities may fall sharply.
 This may result in a reduction in income from debt securities income.

 The trademarks and service marks referenced herein are the property of their respective owners.
-Third party data providers make no warranties or representations of any kind relating to the accuracy, completeness or timeliness of the data and have no liability for damages of any kind relating to the use of such data.
+Third-party data providers make no warranties or representations of any kind relating to the accuracy, completeness or timeliness of the data and have no liability for damages of any kind relating to the use of such data.

-The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without SSGA's express written consent.
+The whole or any part of this work may not be reproduced, copied or transmitted or any of its contents disclosed to third parties without State Street Global Advisors’ express written consent.

 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
-There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
+There is no representation or warranty as to the current accuracy, reliability or completeness of the information, nor liability for decisions based on such information, and it should not be relied on as such.

 Bonds generally present less short-term risk and volatility than stocks, but contain interest rate risk (as interest rates raise, bond prices usually fall); issuer default risk; issuer credit risk; liquidity risk; and inflation risk.
 These effects are usually pronounced for longer-term securities.
 Any fixed income security sold or redeemed prior to maturity may be subject to a substantial gain or loss.

-Investing in high yield fixed income securities, otherwise known as “junk bonds", is considered speculative and involves greater risk of loss of principal and interest than investing in investment grade fixed income securities.
+Investing in high yield fixed income securities, otherwise known as “junk bonds,” is considered speculative and involves greater risk of loss of principal and interest than investing in investment-grade fixed income securities.
 These lower-quality debt securities involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.

 Actively managed funds do not seek to replicate the performance of a specified index.
 An actively managed fund may underperform its benchmarks.
 An investment in the fund is not appropriate for all investors and is not intended to be a complete investment program.
 Investing in the fund involves risks, including the risk that investors may receive little or no return on the investment or that investors may lose part or even all of the investment.

-Investments in Senior Loans are subject to credit risk and general investment risk.
-Credit risk refers to the possibility that the borrower of a Senior Loan will be unable and/or unwilling to make timely interest payments and/or repay the principal on its obligation.
-Default in the payment of interest or principal on a Senior Loan will result in a reduction in the value of the Senior Loan and consequently a reduction in the value of the Portfolio’s investments and a potential decrease in the net asset value (“NAV”) of the Portfolio.
+Investments in senior loans are subject to credit risk and general investment risk.
+Credit risk refers to the possibility that the borrower of a senior loan will be unable and/or unwilling to make timely interest payments and/or repay the principal on its obligation.
+Default in the payment of interest or principal on a senior loan will result in a reduction in the value of the senior loan and consequently a reduction in the value of the portfolio’s investments and a potential decrease in the net asset value (NAV) of the portfolio.
 Securities with floating or variable interest rates may decline in value if their coupon rates do not keep pace with comparable market interest rates.
 Narrowly focused investments typically exhibit higher volatility and are subject to greater geographic or asset class risk.
 The fund is subject to credit risk, which refers to the possibility that the debt issuers will not be able to make principal.

 Because of their narrow focus, financial sector funds tend to be more volatile.
-Preferred Securities are subordinated to bonds and other debt instruments, and will be subject to greater credit risk.
+Preferred securities are subordinated to bonds and other debt instruments, and will be subject to greater credit risk.
 The municipal market can be affected by adverse tax, legislative or political changes and the financial condition of the issuers of municipal securities.
 The fund may contain interest rate risk (as interest rates rise bond prices usually fall); the risk of issuer default; inflation risk; and issuer call risk.
-The Fund may invest in U.S. dollar-denominated securities of foreign issuers traded in the United States.
+The Fund may invest in US dollar-denominated securities of foreign issuers traded in the United States.